 The only way to know for certain if someone has a dual diagnosis is to consult an addiction treatment specialist with a background in psychiatric care.
-Here at Restore LA, we have highly experienced and educated staff of addiction specialists that can diagnose co-occurring disorders.
+Here at Restore LA, we have a highly experienced and educated staff of addiction specialists that can diagnose co-occurring disorders.
 Our intake counselors and evaluation specialists will review the client’s psychiatric history and evaluate substance use patterns before developing an individualized addiction treatment plan.
 Reaching out for help can be the hardest part of getting the support you need to begin the addiction recovery process.

-Our experienced clinical team can set you up on a personalized dual diagnosis treatment plan that focuses on recovery, healing and long-term sobriety and happiness.
-Visit our addiction treatment center in Simi Valley, CA at 6918 Owensmouth Ave Canoga Park, CA 91303 24/7 Admissions (818) 722-9019 On-Site Contact (818) 806-3914.
+Our experienced clinical team can set you up on a personalized dual diagnosis treatment plan that focuses on recovery, healing, and long-term sobriety and happiness.
+Visit our addiction treatment center in Simi Valley, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.